nupac/nupac/docs/CODING_STANDARDS.md

 # Nupac's team work & coding standards

 First of all: **read thoroughly the existing documentation** before opening an issue, PR or starting some discussion.
-It's short but should anwser most of your questions.
-If you cannot read a few markdown pages, you definitely won't fit here well.
+It is short but should anwser most of your questions.
+If you cannot read a few markdown pages, you definitely will not fit here well.

+Some of them are forced on you (like squash before merge) by our design, some require your cooperation.
+Treat this document as both code of conducut for nupac contributors but also an explanation why we do some things the certain way (and why you should either obey them or come up with better ones).
+We believe that design limitations are not bad as long as users know why they are limited and why they should not think of some hacky ways to baypass the limitations.

 ## Git(hub)